Parent Handbook 2018-2019 Parent-Handbook-2018-2019 (click for downloadable .pdf file)

 The 3-yr-old class does not have Show & Tell.
 The rest of the classes will have Show & Tell on Mondays and Tuesdays alternating weeks between boys and girls.
 Show & Tell themes will be included in the monthly newsletters.

 Maple Tree Preschool teachers have Bachelor degrees in Education and have been certified by the State of Michigan.
 All staff is certified in CPR and First Aid.
 The staff takes at least 16 hours of professional development every year.
 The staff has been selected for both their nurturing character and for their dedication to Jesus Christ.
 Each staff member has read and signed a statement verifying that she has never been involved in any abuse or neglect of children.
-Each staff member has had a criminal history check done through the Michigan State Police and has been checked through the FIA Central Registry.
+Each staff member has had a comprehensive FBI background check.
 Staff members are mandated reporters of suspected abuse and neglect.

 Teachers: Ingrid Anderson, Jodi Johnson, and Cindi Thompson (Director)